rqueztech/KanjiFrequencyAssistant/README.md

 # FEATURES TO ADD
 * Make the program accessible through command line interface globally, where calling the name followed by desired reading will immediately print out results.
 * Rewrite assistant tools being used in bash and golang.
+* Concurrency in reading all 3 csv files in at the same time if possible